On non-Hermitian positive (semi)definite linear algebraic systems arising from dissipative Hamiltonian DAEs: Numerical experiments

-We have implemented the methods of Widlund and Rapoport as stated in~\cite{Wid78} and~\cite{Rap78}, respectively, and our implementation of (preconditioned) GMRES is based on the MGS variant in~\cite{Saad03}.
-The methods of Widlund and Rapoport as well as L-GMRES are based on preconditioning the system \eqref{eqn:dHDAE-lin-sys} with the Hermitian part $H$ of $A$, and hence they require solving a linear algebraic system with $H$ in every step.
-In order to do this solve, we first compute a Cholesky decomposition of $H$, and then solve the two triangular systems by forward and backward substitution in every step.
+We have implemented the methods of Widlund and Rapoport in MATLAB as stated in~\cite{Wid78} and~\cite{Rap78}, respectively, and we use the MATLAB implementation of (preconditioned) GMRES.
+The methods of Widlund and Rapoport as well as L-GMRES are based on preconditioning the system~\eqref{eqn:dHDAE-lin-sys} with the Hermitian part $H$ of $A$, and hence they require solving a linear algebraic system with $H$ in every step.
+In large-scale problems one can compute a Cholesky decomposition of $H$, and then solve the two triangular systems in every step.
 We point out that for a sequence of linear algebraic systems coming from a discretization with constant time steps as in \eqref{eqn:dHDAE-basic}, only one Cholesky decomposition needs to be computed upfront.
+We will comment on our use of the Choelsky decomposition in the different examples below.

 As seen in Table~\ref{tabsum}, the four methods minimize different norms of residual or error.
 We consider GMRES applied to the non-preconditioned system $Ax=b$ as the reference method.
 This method minimizes the 2-norm of the residual in every step, and therefore we compare the residuals of all four methods in this norm.
-In all experiments we start the iterative methods with $x_0=0$, and run the iterations until the 2-norm of the relative residual is smaller than $10^{-12}$.
+In all experiments we start the iterative methods with $x_0=0$, and run the iterations until the relative residual 2-norm is smaller than a given tolerance.